Dividend ETFs

 XYLD delivers monthly income through a covered-call strategy on the S&P 500.
 If you need predictable monthly distributions and accept that the strategy will underperform in strong bull markets, XYLD does its job well.
 It's liquid, transparent, and easy to understand.

 If your priority is capital appreciation or you want exposure that closely tracks the S&P 500, XYLD is the wrong tool.
 This is an income-generating product, not a growth engine.
 Use it as a targeted income sleeve, not a core equity holding.
+Be mindful of the tax implications in taxable accounts, and understand that "high yield" often comes with the cost of capping your total return potential.

 Important Disclaimer